HomeSellingExpert brand logo

 BUT let's start with the good news.

 Not all subsidence is expensive to fix.
-Although the average cost to repair insurance is around £6,000-£14,000, most insurers will cover the cost.
+Although the average cost to repair subsidence is around £6,000-£14,000, most insurers will cover the cost.
 This will leave you with just an excess to pay of around £1,000.

 Costs can be drastically higher for more severe cases of subsidence though, sometimes reaching as high as £50,000.
 Unfortunately, not all insurance policies will cover subsidence either.